 The chapel wasn’t very large.
 There were no pews or benches for parishioners to sit on and watch a service, and I got the idea that traditional church customs were far from the norm for Lady Kalma’s followers.
 Against the far wall opposite the door stood a horizontal altar.
 It was the only object in the room not made from bones.
 I looked above it, and a smile broke out across my face.
 There was a bone knife dangling from a hook right above the table.
 The table was meant for sacrifice.
 I practically jumped with excitement at the thought of what garish rewards we might reap with the right offerings.

 Seeing the sacrificial altar reminded me that we had succeeded in our quest.
 We had claimed the scarab for ourselves, and that meant Xollmomath could reassemble his master’s ancient relic.
-As I thought about restoring the artifact, a new quest notification scrolled across the bottom of my vision:
+I had looted some other artifacts as well, and I hoped my warlocks had made good use of them.
+As I thought about restoring the Founder’s Stake, a new quest notification scrolled across the bottom of my vision:

 System Notification: New Event!
 The forces of Undercroft Citadel have recovered a mighty relic once thought lost to the ages.
 If the relic is restored, untold effects may begin to spread across the land, placing all of Echelon in danger.
 King Ahmose II has called upon all loyal subjects to rid the land of Undercroft Citadel!